gorigamidev/vectordb/docs/MODULAR_PLAN.md

-# VectorDB Modular Architecture Restructuring Plan
+# LINAL Modular Architecture Restructuring Plan
 ## Overview
 Restructure the codebase from a flat module structure to a hierarchical, modular architecture that follows OOP principles and Rust best practices.